pipe11/TFM_fake_news_detector/README.md

 Due to the **size of the CSV file** that contains all articles, we couldn't upload it to this repository.
 On the **[Data Transformation](#5.-Data-Transformation) section** we will address how to proceed to extract the articles in Spanish language and with the desired labels.

-After extracting all the news, we realized that the articles with the **Reliable label**, only contains articles **very short** and only including a single source, so **we rejected them for our corpus**.
+After extracting all the news, we realized that the articles with the **Reliable label**, only contains articles **very short** articles and from a single source, so **we rejected them for our corpus**.

 ### Real News extraction

-To **balance the dataset with Real news**, we wanted to do it with articles from the most realiable Newspaper in Spain, so after a long search, we collected the **[WebHouse Dataset](https://webhose.io/free-datasets/spanish-news-articles/)**, **342.000 articles** in spanish language.
-These news were **crawled on 2016** and it is a zip with 342.000 of json files.
+To **balance the dataset with Real news**, we wanted to do it with articles from the most realiable Newspaper in Spain, so after a long search, we collected the **[WebHouse Dataset](https://webhose.io/free-datasets/spanish-news-articles/)**, **342.000 articles** in Spanish language.
+These news were **crawled on 2016** and it is a zip with 342.000 of JSON files.

-It were necessary to **filter articles**, classify them according to the proposed topics and choosing wisely the reliable sources, all these operationss are covered in the **[Data Transformation](#5.-Data-Transformation) section**
+It were necessary to **filter articles**, classify them according to the proposed topics and choosing wisely the reliable sources, all these operations are covered in the **[Data Transformation](#5.-Data-Transformation) section**

 ### Final Corpora

 After the extraction of **Fake News** and **Real News** we proceed to unify all the three sources of data to create our definitive corpus which contains **3.974 articles** in Spanish language, divided in **2046 Real News** and **1918 Fake News**.
 We followed the same structure as proposed by **[J.P.
-Posadas in its Corpus](https://github.com/jpposadas/FakeNewsCorpusSpanish)**, covering from 9 different topics: **Science, Sport, Economy, Education, Entertainment, Politics, Health, Security, and Society**.
+Posadas in its Corpus](https://github.com/jpposadas/FakeNewsCorpusSpanish)**, covering 9 different topics: **Science, Sport, Economy, Education, Entertainment, Politics, Health, Security, and Society**.
 The meaning of the columns is described next:

 Id| Category | Topic | Source | Headline | Text |Link |
 --|----------|-------|--------|----------|------|-----